AnyFetch/yaqs/README.md

 #### Options

 * `concurrency` (default=`client.defaultConcurrency`): Concurrency for this queue in this server
-* `timeoutOnStop` (default=`client.defaultTimeoutOnStop`): When stoppping the queue, maximum amount of time to wait before force-stopping workers.
+* `timeoutOnStop` (default=`client.defaultTimeoutOnStop`): When stoppping the queue, maximum amount of time in ms to wait before force-stopping workers.
 If the timeout is less than or equal to 0, no limit is enforced.
 * `defaultPriority` (default=`client.PRIORITY.NORMAL`): Default priority for new jobs
 * `defaultRetry` (default=0): Default retry for new jobs
-* `defaultRetryDelay` (default=-1): Default retry delay for new jobs
+* `defaultRetryDelay` (default=-1): Default retry delay in ms for new jobs
-* `defaultTimeout` (default=-1): Default timeout for new jobs
+* `defaultTimeout` (default=-1): Default timeout in ms for new jobs

 #### Usage